More than 100 U.S. cities bought Chinese surveillance tech banned for federal government: Report

 More than 100 American cities, towns and counties have purchased surveillance systems made in China that the U.S. government has restricted for use by its own agencies, according to a new study.

+Critics say China’s ruling Commnist Party has used the system to crush dissent at home and repress minorities.

-Thermal-imaging and video technology from companies Dahua and Hikvision cost municipalities many thousands of dollars according to the new report from IPVM, video surveillance researchers, and TechCrunch, a tech-focused publication.
+Thermal-imaging and video technology from companies Dahua and Hikvision cost municipalities many thousands of dollars, according to the new report from IPVM, video surveillance researchers, and TechCrunch, a tech-focused publication.

 The FY 2019 National Defense Authorization Act prohibited the use of Hikvision and Dahua by federal agencies for public safety, security and surveillance purposes.
 The study found that local governments did not stop purchasing the technology even after it was effectively banned at the federal level.